jingyuewang/docls/README.md

 # docls
-A ls alternative that list specially formatted filenames of documents.
+A ls alternative that lists specially formatted filenames of documents.